Where the Wild Things Are: Reception

-According to Sendak the book was banned in libraries and received negative reviews at first.
-It took about two years for librarians and teachers to realize that children were flocking to the book and for critics to relax their views.
-Since then, it has received high critical acclaim.
-Francis Spufford suggests that the book is "one of the very few picture books to make an entirely deliberate and beautiful use of the psychoanalytic story of anger".
-New York Times film critic Manohla Dargis noted that "there are different ways to read the wild things, through a Freudian or colonialist prism, and probably as many ways to ruin this delicate story of a solitary child liberated by his imagination."
+Francis Spufford suggests that Where the Wild Things Are is "one of the very few picture books to make an entirely deliberate and beautiful use of the psychoanalytic story of anger".
+New York Times film critic Manohla Dargis noted that "there are different ways to read the wild things, through a Freudian or colonialist prism, and probably as many ways to ruin this delicate story of a solitary child liberated by his imagination".
 Based on a 2007 online poll, the National Education Association listed the book as one of its "Teachers' Top 100 Books for Children".
-Five years later School Library Journal sponsored a survey of readers which identified Where the Wild Things Are as a top picture book.
+Five years later, School Library Journal sponsored a survey of readers which identified Where the Wild Things Are as a top picture book.
 Elizabeth Bird, the librarian from the New York Public Library who conducted the survey, observed that there was little doubt that it would be voted number one and highlighted its designation by one reader as a watershed, "ushering in the modern age of picture books".
 Another critic called it "perfectly crafted, perfectly illustrated ... simply the epitome of a picture book" and noted that Sendak "rises above the rest in part because he is subversive".
 President Barack Obama read it aloud for children who were attending the White House Easter Egg Roll in multiple years.

-New York Times writer Bruce Handy brought up the idea that "as a child myself, without benefit of personal insights subsequently gleaned from more than a decade of talk therapy, I had been left cold by Where the Wild Things Are."
+New York Times writer Bruce Handy brought up the idea that "as a child myself, without benefit of personal insights subsequently gleaned from more than a decade of talk therapy, I had been left cold by Where the Wild Things Are".
 Deborah Stevenson, a writer for The Horn Book Magazine, talks about the effects the book had on a child who "screamed, apparently not with delight, every time Where the Wild Things Are was read to him.
-It is quite possible for some young readers or listeners to be moved to alarm by a book, just as they can be moved to joy or excitement or boredom."
-Sendak responded to this criticism in an interview, asking, “Did she hate her kid?
-Is that why she was tormenting her with this book?”
+It is quite possible for some young readers or listeners to be moved to alarm by a book, just as they can be moved to joy or excitement or boredom".
+Sendak responded to this criticism in an interview, asking: "Did she hate her kid?
+Is that why she was tormenting her with this book?"

 Despite the book's popularity, Sendak refused to produce a sequel; four months before his death in 2012, he told comedian Stephen Colbert that a sequel would be "the most boring idea imaginable".
-Where the Wild Things Are was number four on the list of "Top Check Outs OF ALL TIME" by the New York Public Library.
+Where the Wild Things Are was number four on the list of "Top Check Outs of all time" by the New York Public Library.